MicrosoftDocs/winrt-api/windows.security.authentication.web.core/webtokenrequest_webtokenrequest_440901753.md

 # Windows.Security.Authentication.Web.Core.WebTokenRequest.WebTokenRequest

 ## -description
-Initializes a new instance of the [WebTokenRequest](webtokenrequest.md) class with one inputs.
+Initializes a new instance of the [WebTokenRequest](webtokenrequest.md) class with one input.

 ## -parameters
 ### -param provider